-Why Telling Folks To Move Someplace Cheaper is Unrealistic Bad Advice
+Why Telling Folks To Move Someplace Cheaper is Bad Advice

-When people lament the rising cost of living, others scoff and tell them they should move somewhere cheaper.
+When people lament the rising cost of living, others scoff and tell them they should move someplace cheaper.

 While geoarbitrage is a great way to save money, it’s unrealistic for most people.
 Here are the top reasons why telling someone to move garners eye rolls.